2020 presidential election results

 Election Results: The Battle of Votes, States, and Candidates!

-2020 presidential election - Electoral College - history of US elections - popular vote - voter turnout
+2016 presidential election - 2020 presidential election - Donald Trump - Electoral College - Hillary Clinton - Joe Biden - popular vote - voter turnout

 Ever wondered how the presidential election really works?
 Let's break down the 2020 election results and more in a fun and engaging way!